G1OJS/BandOpticon/README.md

 # BandOpticon
 ### Where is each band open to from *my* local area?
 How active are they?
+What modes are being used?
 What DX are others in my area receiving and being spotted by?
 What squares are they reaching and spotting?
+What squares and callsigns am I reaching and spotting that other stations aren't?
 All on one screen??

 ## BONUS - works great on phones and tablets too! [click here]({{ site.baseurl }}/BandOpticon)